yfukai/yfukai-pypitemplate/docs/guide.md

 TestPyPI is integrated with your repository via the [Release workflow](the-release-workflow).

-(codecov-integration)=
+(sonarcloud-integration)=

-### Codecov
+### SonarCloud

-[Codecov] is a reporting service for code coverage.
+[SonarCloud] is a reporting service for code quality and code coverage.

-Follow these steps to set up Codecov for your repository:
+Follow these steps to set up SonarCloud for your repository:

-1. Sign up at [Codecov].
+1. Sign up at [SonarClod] with your GitHub account.
-2. Install their GitHub app.
+2. If you don't have an organization in SonarCloud yet, create one.
+   1. Click the plus-sign at upper right and select _Create new organization_.
+   2. If you have a GitHub organization, import it.
+Otherwise, create one manually.
+   3. **Important**: Set the _key_-field equal to your GitHub username.
+      The _name_-field can be whatever you like.
+3. Click the plus-sign at upper right and select _Analyze new project_, select your organization and the new repo to analyze, and then click the _Set Up_ button.
+4. Set _new code_ to be based on _Number of days_ and 60 days (suggestion).
+   And then click the _Create project_ button.
+5. Select _Administration_, _Analysis Method_ and choose method: _With GitHub Actions_.
+6. Follow the description to add a GitHub repository secret for the `SONAR_TOKEN`.
+7. That's it.
+The next time a pull request is opened or a branch or merged to main on GitHub, the code will be analysed by SonarCloud.

-The configuration is included in the repository, in the file [codecov.yml][codecov configuration].
+The configuration is included in the repository, in the file [sonar-project.properties][sonarcloud configuration].

-Codecov integrates with your repository via its GitHub app.
 The [Tests workflow](the-tests-workflow) uploads the coverage data.

 (dependabot-integration)=